A4bet/configa4betArch/README.md

 --

+you may need to chmod the shell/bash scripts (ie. chmod +x script.sh)

 I recommend installing pamixer & playerctl if you're using xbindkeys since my config has them, and I also recommend XClip or XSel to make the clipboard with vim & neovim work with other programs.

 --